GiorgioPolla/K-Means-Spark/README.md

 Implementation of a parallelized version of the K-Means algorithm, based on Spark and written in python.
-Both the parallelized and a centralized version are available as jupyter notebooks and python files.
+The work is available as both as a jupyter notebook and a python file.
 Testing is done using the famous Iris dataset.

 ## Author